awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 The processor settings for a DB instance are associated with snapshots of the DB instance\.
 When a snapshot is restored, its restored DB instance uses the processor feature settings used when the snapshot was taken\.

-If you modify the DB instance class for a DB instance with nondefault processor settings, you must either specify default processor settings or explicitly specify processor settings when you modify the DB instance\.
+If you modify the DB instance class for a DB instance with nondefault processor settings, either specify default processor settings or explicitly specify processor settings at modification\.
 This requirement ensures that you are aware of the third\-party licensing costs that might be incurred when you modify the DB instance\.

 There is no additional or reduced charge for specifying processor features on an Amazon RDS DB instance\.
 You're charged the same as for DB instances that are launched with default CPU configurations\.

-You can configure the number of CPU cores and threads per core for the DB instance class when you perform the following operations:
-+ Creating a DB instance
-+ Modifying a DB instance
-+ Restoring a DB instance from a snapshot
-+ Restoring a DB instance to a point in time

-**Note**
-When you modify a DB instance to configure the number of CPU cores or threads per core, there is a brief DB instance outage\.

 ### CPU Cores and Threads Per CPU Core Per DB Instance Class<a name="USER_ConfigureProcessor.CPUOptionsDBInstanceClass"></a>

-In following table, you can find the DB instance classes that support setting a number of CPU cores and CPU threads per core\.
+In the following table, you can find the DB instance classes that support setting a number of CPU cores and CPU threads per core\.
 You can also find the default value and the valid values for the number of CPU cores and CPU threads per core for each DB instance class\.

 ****